EdD in Education, Adult & Higher Education

 Near the end of completing course requirements, the student will write the comprehensive exam and will later meet with the committee for the oral defense of the comprehensive exam.
 If deemed necessary by the committee, the student may be required to take additional coursework to make up identified deficiencies.
 Toward the end of the program, the student will take 3-credit hours of Dissertation Seminar (EDU 650) to begin preparation of the proposal.
 During the proposal preparation, the student will work closely with his/her chair and the readers of the committee with progress being made each semester.
 The student then presents/defends their proposal, which includes the study introduction, literature review, and research methodology.
 The student conducts the research and writes the dissertation, with progress being made each semester toward completion.
 When the committee chair determines the student is ready, the student defends the dissertation.

 Each doctoral student's committee must consist of at least four approved members.
+The majority of the committee should be made up of faculty from the degree-granting department.
 The chair and one other approved member must be from the Adult & Higher Education faculty.
 Two other approved members will be selected based upon their ability to contribute to the student's studies leading up to and through the dissertation research.
 These two committee members must have academic credentials in the area of the student's program of study and be approved by the Head of the Department of Education and Dean of The Graduate School.
 For information regarding graduate representatives, please refer to the Graduate School policy.

 The student should carefully select his/her graduate committee chair after thorough conversations with the approved Adult & Higher Education faculty members that he/she believes might have an interest in their doctoral research agenda and/or the ability to work with them toward generating a defensible dissertation.
 The chair will give strong leadership and approval regarding the balance of the committee's potential membership.
 The committee, as a whole, is subject to the approval of the Head of the Department of Education.
 The chair will facilitate program approval, comprehensive exam planning and clarification, proposal hearing, and dissertation defense.
 The chair and two other committee members will be the primary "readers" of the dissertation as it is being written.
 The importance of selecting the right chair cannot be overstated.
 However, chairs and members of a student's committee are subject to change.
 In addition, revision to the program of study can be made during the course of study with the chair's approval.